 Everybody has the right to feel safe while they’re at work.
 When you’re getting on with your day-to-day job, the last thing you expect is to be injured because of your employer’s negligence.

 All employers are legally required to make sure the environment in which you work is as safe as possible.
 As part of this, they should provide you with the training and safety equipment you need for your role.
 They should also carry out regular risk assessments and take steps to avoid accidents from happening.

 If you’ve suffered from a work injury which was somebody else’s fault, then you shouldn’t be left to deal with the financial and emotional consequences on your own.

 You could make a work injury claim so that you can get compensation to cover the costs of your accident, and the effect it’s had on your social and family life.

-To find out whether you could claim, you can speak to our advisors for free on 0800 234 6438.
+To find out whether you could claim, you can speak to a legal adviser for free on 0800 234 6438.

 Accidents can happen in almost any industry – from office workers, to lorry drivers, to police officers – so, unfortunately, while you may feel safe in your workplace, there’s always some risk of an injury.